alexmy21/SGS.ai/README.md

 ## Introduction

-This project is a result of the collaborative development of a Self-Generative System (SGS.ai), inspired by John von Neumann's pioneering concepts of self-reproducing systems.
+This project is a development of a Self-Generative System (SGS.ai), inspired by John von Neumann's pioneering concepts of self-reproducing systems.

+The project represents a unique partnership between a human developer and DeepSeek, an AI assistant.

 We recorded collaborative development in publications [2, 3] (see References and .PDF directory).

-The project represents a unique partnership between a human developer, Alex Mylnikov, and DeepSeek, an AI assistant.
-It also highlights the importance of transparency in documenting this collaboration, emphasizing the verbatim presentation of DeepSeek's contributions to showcase the potential of human-AI interaction in both creative and technical fields.
+These publications are highlighting the importance of transparency in documenting such kind of collaborations, emphasizing the verbatim presentation of DeepSeek's contributions to showcase the potential of human-AI interaction in both creative and technical fields.

 The publications [2, 3] aim to stimulate discussions around human-AI collaboration, intellectual property, and the ethical implications of AI in creative domains.